Mary Osborne

-Mary Osborne (July 17, 1921 – March 4, 1992) was an American jazz guitarist and guitar manufacturer.
+Mary Osborne (July 17, 1921 – March 4, 1992) was an American jazz guitarist.
 She began performing at a young age and was featured on a radio program in North Dakota, where she grew up.
 In New York City during the 1940s, she played with jazz musicians such as Dizzy Gillespie, Billie Holiday, Art Tatum, Coleman Hawkins, and Thelonious Monk.
 After moving to California in 1968, she and her husband founded the Osborne Guitar Company.

 Biography

 Osborne was born in Minot, North Dakota, the tenth of eleven children.
 Her family was musically inclined; her mother played guitar and her father, in addition to constructing violins, allowed his barbershop to be the meeting place for the town's musicians.
 As early as 3 years of age, she showed an interest in music.
 Osborne's earliest instruments included piano, ukulele, violin, and banjo.
 At age nine, she first played the guitar.
 At ten, she started playing banjo in her father's ragtime band.
 She also came to be featured on her own radio program, which she would continue to perform on twice weekly until she was fifteen.
 At twelve she started her own trio of girls to perform in Bismarck, North Dakota.
 The music she was playing during this time period was largely "hillbilly", or country music, in which the guitar was simply used to accompany her own vocals.

 At the age of fifteen, Osborne joined a trio led by pianist Winifred McDonnell, for which she played guitar, double bass, and sang.
 During this time, she heard Charlie Christian play electric guitar in Al Trent's band at a stop in Bismarck.
 She was enthralled by his sound, at first mistaking the electric guitar for a saxophone.
 She said of it, "What impressed everyone most of all was his sense of time.
 He had a relaxed, even beat that would sound modern even today."
 Osborne immediately bought her own electric guitar and had a friend build an amplifier.
 She sat in with Christian, learning his style of guitar.
 Later, McDonnell's trio was absorbed into Buddy Rogers's band, after Rogers heard them play in St. Louis.
 But within a year of the band moving to New York in 1940, the trio broke up and left Rogers's band, having found husbands.
 Osborne married trumpeter Ralph Scaffidi, who encouraged her musical career.